axelfauvel/cf-haproxy-boshrelease/docs/keepalived.md

 * mcast_src_ip @IP is 224.0.0.18 : we will add parameter for this
 * Not yet email notification : we will add parameter for this
 * Hardcoded VRRP advertisement to 1 S (advert_int) triggering a new VRRP election and fail over.
 Not yet drain script handling to prevent downtime while bosh upgrades.
+* For the moment, KeepAlived is configured to use broadcast for network communication between nodes.
+Future versions will be able to use unicast to expose a VIP or control a distinct SDN system such as an AWS ElasticIP (through custom VRRP failover notification scripts)

 # testing
 ## First verification